 The Colossal Cafe in St. Paul is the slightly larger twin to the original (tiny) Colossal Cafe in Minneapolis.
-There's more of the same goodies at the St. Anthony Park location, all made from scratch and with local ingredients when possible.
+There are more of the same goodies at the St. Anthony Park location, all made from scratch and with local ingredients when possible.
 The Colossal Cafe has a more grown-up, gourmet atmosphere than the classic neighborhood breakfast place, fitting for its St. Anthony Park location.
 The pancakes are fluffy goodness, the omelets are tasty and served with French bread instead of the more traditional potatoes, but the bread is homemade and fresh out of the oven, so no complaints here.
-The organization is a little different to the standard breakfast place - you'll need to order at the register and then wait for your table and food, although you'll get coffee while you wait.
+The organization is a little different to the standard breakfast place as you'll need to order at the register and then wait for your table and food, although you'll get coffee while you wait.

 The Colossal Cafe, 2315 Como Avenue, St. Paul

 Bon Vie Cafe is a charming breakfast and lunch spot in Cathedral Hill.
 The menu changes every week with new breakfast and lunch dishes, homemade from local ingredients when possible.
 Gourmet coffee drinks are available, and there are cakes and pastries from sister business A Piece of Cake, a delicious way to finish your breakfast.

 Bon Vie Cafe, 485 Selby Avenue, St. Paul

 A classic diner in downtown St. Paul, in a custom-built art-deco railroad-style building.
 Breakfast is served 24 hours a day, every day.
 Mickey's Diner hasn't closed their doors in years.
 Mickey's opened in 1937 and have perfected the classic greasy breakfast options served to a random mix of customers (including construction workers, tourists, punks, hungover college students) by gruff wait staff.
 The bacon and hashbrowns are great and the pancakes are delicious.